-Climate and Average Weather in Morocco
+Climate and Weather of Morocco

-Does it snow in Morocco?
+Does It Snow in Morocco?

 Contrary to popular belief, certain countries in Africa do get snow every winter, and these countries include Morocco.
 As a matter of fact, Morocco has reputable ski resorts where travellers get to enjoy African snowfall at the passes and peaks of the High Atlas Mountains from November through to the end of March.

-Does Morocco get hurricanes?
+Does Morocco Get Hurricanes?

 There is no recorded destructive hurricane to have ever hit Morocco.
 However, Morocco's coastal areas such as Rabat and Casablanca do get affected by seasonal tropical storms, with the closest encounter being Tropical Storm Delta in 2005.
 Delta did not leave any damage and casualty as it dissipated when it left the boundaries of Western Africa.
 Because Morocco has mountainous terrain, high altitudes play a significant role in essentially decreasing the impact of the strong winds that storms bring from the Mediterranean Sea to the country.